 The global market for therapeutic monoclonal antibodies (mAbs), targeting a remarkably wide range of diseases, is exploding, with ~10 new mAbs approved each year and a positive outlook for the years ahead.
 There is high demand for a reliable in silico protocol that can aid in designing an efficacious antibody lead against any specific protein epitope.
 I will aim to improve our ability to do this during my DPhil, by first looking at already-approved antibody therapeutics and deriving key design principles from them.
 This will lead into developing a computational pipeline that generates, from a diverse human-based starting library, a subset of specific, non-immunogenic, antigen-binders.

 This work is an open-IP collaboration between the University of Oxford and four industry-leading biopharmaceutical companies.

 SABS Rotation Projects

-In addition to 6 months of academic courses, the SABS programme offers students the opportunity to experience life in two different research labs before committing to one for the three year DPhil.
-I'll be working in the following areas between April and October this year.
+In addition to 6 months of academic courses, the SABS programme offers students the opportunity to experience working in two different research labs before committing to one for the three year DPhil.
+I worked in the following areas between April and October 2017.